meine-stadt-transparent/meine-stadt-transparent/readme.md

 ./manage.py importoparl --use-sternberg-workarounds https://sdnetrim.kdvz-frechen.de/rim4240/webservice/oparl/v1/system
 ```

-### Overriding templates and styles
+### Customizations: Overriding templates and styles

-We provide a mechanism for overriding parts of the template and custom styles for a specific city without having to mess with the core of this application, therefore maintaining easy updatability.
-For example, one obvious page you would want to override is the [contact.html](mainapp/templates/info/contact.html).
+You can easily override templates and add custom styles, e.g. for matching the corporate design of a specific city.

-Two examples are provided to illustrate how to use this:
+Two examples are bundled with this repository:
-- [juelich_transparent](juelich_transparent/): Only one template is overridden
+- [juelich_transparent](customization_examples/juelich_transparent/): Only the [contact form](mainapp/templates/info/contact.html) is overridden
-- [bedburg_transparent](bedburg_transparent/): Some more templates are overridden and a custum style is provided (though the style isn't really different from the main style)

-Please note the following hints:
-- The name of the city directory is arbitrary, but it needs to be in the project root.
-If you use git to keep up with our changes, prefix your folder with `custom_` so they are ignored by git.
-- Don't modify out files without creating a pull request.
-You'll have huge problems updating otherwise.
-Also version your files in a version controll system.
-- Within a directory, there needs to be a configuration file based on the [env-template](etc/env-template).
-Usually it is called ``.env``.
-- You need to provide the location of this ``.env`` file to Django as a environment-variable, e.g. by calling manage.py with ``ENV_PATH=juelich_transparent/.env ./manage.py``
+- [bedburg_transparent](customization_examples/bedburg_transparent/): The contact form is overriden and a custom style sheet is provided.

+You can easily add your own customizations by putting them into a folder inside `customizations`.
+Copying over one of the examples should by a good starting point.

-- To override a templates, the ``.env`` file needs to define the directory of the overriding templates.
-Usually that's the ``templates``-folder within the city directory: ``TEMPLATE_DIRS=juelich_transparent/templates``
+To override a templates, set `TEMPLATE_DIRS` in ``.env`` to the ``templates``-folder within the city directory, e.g. ``TEMPLATE_DIRS=customization/juelich_transparent/templates``

-- To change the styles, some files need to be created or modified:
+The following parts are required to change styles or javascript:
-  - A ``webpack.config.js``-file registering an entry point for Webpack.
-The entry point needs to point to a JS-File.
+  - A ``webpack.config.js`` file registering an entry point for Webpack.
+The entry point needs to point to a js-File.
+Note that the paths in that file are realtive to [etc](etc/).
-  - The JS-File, usually ``assets/js/mycity-main.js``.
-This file includes the main SCSS file.
+  - The js File, usually ``assets/js/mycity-main.js``.
+This file includes the main SCSS file with an ES6 import.
   - The SCSS-File, usually ``assets/css/mainapp-mycity.scss``.
 This file includes the main [mainapp.scss](mainapp/assets/css/mainapp.scss), but can define its own variables and styles as well.
 It will be compiled to a regular CSS file of the same base filename.
-  - The new CSS-File needs to be registered in the ``.env``-file: ``TEMPLATE_MAIN_CSS=mainapp-mycity``
+  - The new CSS-File needs to be registered in the ``.env``-file, e.g. ``TEMPLATE_MAIN_CSS=mainapp-mycity``

+Hints:
+ - Do not modify our files without creating a pull request.
+You'll have huge problems updating otherwise.
+Also put your files in a version control system (i.e. git).
+ - Keep the name of the export, the name of the main js file and the name of the main scss file identical to avoid confusion.
+ - templates are written in the [django template language](https://docs.djangoproject.com/en/1.11/topics/templates/#the-django-template-language).
+ - Localization does also work for custom templates.
+With `./manage.py makemessages -a` you create or update into a file called `locale/de/LC_MESSAGES/django.po` in your custom folder.
+Translate your strings there and compile them with `./manage.py compilemessages --locale de`.
+ - We have a strict [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), so no loading of external resources.

 ## Development